evrone/inboxes/README.md

 - any user can be invited to discussion by the member of this discussion, so you can chat with unlimited number of users
 - have configurable behavior via CanCan Ability

-##Upgrading from 0.1 to current version (0.2)

-**Run `rails generate inboxes:upgrade_discussible` and then roll up the migration.
-Your DB is upgraded!**

-##Requirements and recommendations
+##Requirements

 Inboxes requires Rails 3.x and [Devise](https://github.com/plataformatec/devise) for user identification (surely, messaging system is not possible without users).
-Now the gem is tested only with Ruby 1.8.7 and REE.
 We recommend to use Inboxes with [Faye](https://github.com/jcoglan/faye), because it's really sexy with it.

 Remember that unfortunately, Inboxes reserve 3 resources names: Discussion, Message and Speaker.